Sudan People's Liberation Movement–North

-The Sudan People's Liberation Movement–North (الحركة الشعبية لتحرير السودان-الشمال), or SPLM–N, is a political party and militant organisation in the Republic of the Sudan, based in the states of Blue Nile and South Kordofan.
-The group's armed forces are formally known as the Sudan People's Liberation Army–North or SPLA–N. In 2011 when South Sudan broke away from Sudan to form a new country, most of the Sudan People's Liberation Movement (SPLM) and Army (SPLA) left with it, leaving units remaining across the border in Sudan to form the SPLA–N.
+The Sudan People's Liberation Movement–North (SPLM–N) (Note: الحَرَكَةْ الشَّعْبِيَّةْ لِتَحْرَيرْ السُّودَانْ الشَّمَالْ) is a political party and militant organization in Sudan based in the states of Blue Nile and South Kordofan.
+The group's armed forces are the Sudan People's Liberation Army–North (SPLA–N).

-The SPLA–N has suffered from factionalism.
+In 2011, when South Sudan broke away from Sudan to form a new country, most of the Sudan People's Liberation Movement (SPLM) and Army (SPLA) left with it, leaving units remaining across the border in Sudan to form the SPLA–N.

-Two factions, SPLM-N (Agar) and SPLM-N (al-Hilu) were engaged in fighting each other and against the government of Sudan, from approximately 2017–2019.
-As of 2025, the al-Hilu faction was fighting against Sudanese Armed Forces (SAF), while the leader of the Agar faction was appointed into the military-run government.
-A third faction SPLM-N (Arman) emerged in 2022.
+In 2017, the SPLA–N split into two factions, the SPLA–N (al-Hilu) and SPLA–N (Agar), both of whom have engaged in fighting each other and against the government of Sudan, from approximately 2017–2019.
+In the wake of the ongoing Sudanese civil war, the al-Hilu faction is fighting against Sudanese Armed Forces (SAF) and administers a quasi-state in southern Sudan called "New Sudan".
+On the other hand, the Agar faction was appointed into the military-run government and is engaged in fighting the SAF-opposed Rapid Support Forces (RSF).

 History

 Creation

-The SPLM-N was founded by the organizations of the predominantly South Sudanese Sudan People's Liberation Movement/Army that remained in Sudan following the South Sudanese vote for independence in 2011.
+The SPLM–N was founded by the organizations of the predominantly South Sudanese Sudan People's Liberation Movement/Army that remained in Sudan following the South Sudanese vote for independence in 2011.
 Despite the Comprehensive Peace Agreement, a low-level conflict continued in Republic of Sudan.
-Conflict with the central authorities has led al-Bashir to ban the party.
+Conflict with the central authorities led President Omar al-Bashir to ban the party.
 South Sudan is also said to support SPLA-N operations in Sudan, just as Sudan supports anti-government groups in South Sudan.

 2011 resumption of conflict

 South Kordofan

-On 19 July 2011, shortly after the independence of South Sudan/ Nuba Mountains the SPLM-N in South Kordofan and the Justice and Equality Movement of Darfur conducted a coordinated attack against the Sudanese army at Pisea, south of the state capital of Kadugli.
+On 19 July 2011, shortly after the independence of South Sudan/ Nuba Mountains the SPLM–N in South Kordofan and the Justice and Equality Movement of Darfur conducted a coordinated attack against the Sudanese army at Pisea, south of the state capital of Kadugli.
 In August, Radio Dabanga reported that the rebels were gaining ground against government forces.
 The conflict has led to the displacement of nearly 400,000 residents of the Nuba Mountains and surrounding areas.